Connection Map¶

 Tips¶

-- Start from applications: Use the Applications filter to find servers for a specific application, then explore their connections with depth=1.
+- Start from applications: Use the Applications + App Env filters to find servers for a specific application without knowing the server names.

-- Use depth=0 for focused views: When you only want to see connections between specific servers, select them and set depth to 0.
+- Use depth=0 for focused views: When you only want to see the connections directly attached to specific servers, select them and set depth to 0.

-- Export for architecture docs: Use the SVG export to create network diagrams for documentation or security reviews.
-PNG export produces a high-DPI raster image.
+- Export for architecture docs: SVG produces vector network diagrams suitable for documentation; PNG produces a high-DPI raster image.